What is Community Involvement?

 Increased Student Achievement

-Student absenteeism can be a severe problem for today’s teenagers who lack the will and guidance from their parents or counselors.
+Student absenteeism can be a severe problem for today’s teenagers who lack the will and guidance from their parents or counsellors.

 Continue with higher education